Loading...

 3 min read

-Scientists have uncovered new biological clues in the fight against serious mental illness.
+Scientists have uncovered new biological clues in the fight against severe mental illness.
 For the first time, traces of the hepatitis C virus have been found in the protective lining of the brain in patients diagnosed with schizophrenia and bipolar disorder.

-The findings could reshape how doctors approach and treat these complex psychiatric conditions.
 Previously, theories connecting viruses and mental health lacked direct biological evidence within brain structures themselves.

 A Closer Look at the Brain’s Boundary